Get Discount Tickets

 Laissez Les Bon Temps Rouler!

-Once again in 2017, festival planners are bringing you tasty Creole crustaceans, and a great line-up of live music with over 15 bands playing on four stages.
-Again this year, the Li’l Crawdaddy Carnival has been expanded and moved to the area in front of Publix providing nearly a full city block of rides, games and entertainment for the li’l (and big) crawdaddys to enjoy.
+Once again in 2018, festival planners are bringing you tasty Creole crustaceans, and a great line-up of live music with over 15 bands playing on four stages.
+Again this year, the Li’l Crawdaddy Carnival will be full of fun, located in front of Publix, it will provid nearly a full city block of rides, games and entertainment for the li’l (and big) crawdaddys to enjoy.
 All this fun… it’s no wonder over 10,000 people come to Rosewood each year to let the good times roll!+ Learn More

 Want a great way to kick-off your visit to the Rosewood Crawfish Festival?